ValentinJub/Breakout---GD50/README.md

 - Add a locked Brick that will only open when the player collects a second new powerup, a key, which should only spawn when such a Brick exists and randomly as per the Ball powerup.

 # Todo
-### Make sure all actions have a SF
+### Make sure all actions have a SF - almost done
-### Make sure all actions award score
+### Make sure all actions award score - almost done
-### Add a global speed factor that scales with combo, attached to paddle & ball velocity
+### Add a global speed factor that scales with combo, attached to paddle, items & balls velocity
 ### Add balls colliding with each other
+### Add the locked brick
+### Adjust item spawn conditions, paddle grow to spawn when paddle shrunk
+### Reset paddle size when reverting to serve state/next level

 # My additions